Fixed points and critical temperature near quantum critical points in $d$-wave cuprate superconductors: Effective theory

-Here, $S_{\Psi}$, $S_{\phi}$, and $S_{h,\eta}$ correspond to the contributions from fermionic QPs, $X$-state, and superconducting of fluctuations, respectively.
-Besides, the other terms collect the interactions among these distinct kinds of degrees of freedom.
+Here, $S_{\Psi}$, $S_{\phi}$, and $S_{h,\eta}$ correspond to the contributions from fermionic QPs, $X$-state, and superconducting fluctuations, respectively.
+In addition, the other terms collect the interactions among these distinct kinds of degrees of freedom.
 Specifically, they are written as

 where the related coefficients are designated as